FabianAltekrueger/NeuralWassersteinGradientFlows/README.md

 This code belongs to the paper [1].
 Please cite the paper, if you use this code.

 The paper [1] is available at https://proceedings.mlr.press/v202/altekruger23a.html.
+A poster and a small paper pitch is available at https://icml.cc/virtual/2023/poster/24874.

 The repository contains an implementation of Neural backward scheme and Neural forward scheme as introduced in [1].
 It contains scripts for reproducing the numerical examples in Section 6.